Tutorial Gateway

 The C gets function is used to scan or read a line of text from a standard input (stdin) device and store it in the String variable.
 When it reads the newline character, then the C gets function will terminate.

-How to read the string data from console using gets in C Programming, and the differences between the scanf and gets with example.
-The basic syntax behind the Gets in C Programming language is as shown below.
+How to read the string data from the console using gets in C Programming language and the differences between the scanf and gets with example.
+The basic syntax behind the Gets is shown below.

 char *gets(char *str)